Derek Luh

 Derek Luh (born June 24, 1992) is an American actor, rapper, and songwriter from Valencia, Santa Clarita, California.
-He is best known for portraying the male form of Jordan Li in the superhero drama Gen V.
+In 2013, he made his debut as a hip-hop artist with the mixtape L.A.
+Confidential.
+In the 2010s, he was a fashion model and influencer featured in ad campaigns for brands such as Armani Exchange, Diesel, and Lacoste.
+In 2023, he became known for portraying the male form of Jordan Li in the superhero drama Gen V.

 Early life

 Derek Luh was born on June 24, 1992 in Valencia, Santa Clarita, California.
 He is of Chinese descent.

 Career

-2013–2016: Beginnings, musical career
+2013–2016: Beginnings, musical career, modeling

 Luh made his musical debut in 2013, with a hip-hop mixtape titled L.A.
 Confidential, which featured other artists like Mark Battles, Lola Monroe, Dizzy Wright, and Jarren Benton.
 He has also toured with Machine Gun Kelly.

+He has also been described as a fashion model and influencer.
+In the 2010s, he posed for ad campaigns by Armani Exchange, Diesel, Puma, and Lacoste.

 2017–present: Acting career

 In 2017, he appeared as Brayden in Marvel's Runaways.
 In 2022, he was in the first season of the horror-comedy series Shining Vale as Ryan He, Valerie (Susan Park)'s son whom Gaynor (Gus Birney) tries to seduce, and was announced as a cast member for the superhero drama Gen V. The show began airing in September 2023 and his character was revealed to be Jordan Li, a bigender shape-shifting superhero who has both a male form (which Luh portrays) and a female form (London Thor).
 In September 2025, he and Thor reprised their roles for the show's second season.
-In a feature published on September 22, Luh posed for Men's Health alongside his Gen V co-star Asa Germann.
-The two talked about their friendship amid the "male loneliness epidemic", with Luh revealing that Germann introduced him to the acting coach they now share.
+In June 2026, he was announced as a cast member in Little One, an upcoming dark comedy film from Hammerstone Studios.